fineract-academy/webpagev2/index.md

 A common motto of Apache projects is "Community over code" which applies perfectly to Apache Fineract® whereas the community are working closely together to make the software better day after day.

 <b>Without them there would not be Fineract®!
 The credit goes to the community!</b>

+## About me

+Hi, my name is Adam Saghy a principal software engineer, who has been working in the past 7 years on fintech projects and started to contribute to Fineract:

+Number of commits: <span id="contributionCounter"/>

+2 years ago I also became a member of the Apache Fineract® PMC committee, the governance body of the project.

 ## Contribute